chrisparnin/blog.ninlabs.com/posts/api-documentation.md

 Where do developers go?
 -------------

+We looked at developers (A-Q) and analyzed how often they visited an Android Stack Overflow question and official Android documentation.

 A comparison of visits to Stack Overflow questions tagged "android" vs visits to official android documentation.